How Far Above A Wood Burning Stove Can I Install An Oak Beam?

 If installation above a wood burning stove, it is important that the beam is installed a safe distance away.
 Our beams are made from solid oak which means they are a combustible material.

-If you are getting your stove and beam installed at the same time, this should be done by a HETAS registered installer, they will know where the beam can be positioned in relation to the stove, if you choose to position it higher that this then that’s absolutely fine.
+If you are getting your stove and beam installed at the same time, this should be done by a HETAS registered installer.
+The installer will know how close the beam can be positioned in relation to the stove.

 The stove itself should have a manual with details inside of how close it can be to combustible materials.
 If you don’t have your manual, you can usually find a manual online by searching for your stove make and model.
 The heat output of the stove can change the distance needed however the average distance from the stove to the beam is approximate 450mm as a minimum.

-Electric and gas firs should also have some information within the manual for how far combustible materials can be positioned.
+Electric and gas fires should also have some information within the manual for how far combustible materials can be positioned.

 How far away from the flue?